gurjot06oct/Cplusplus/13 OOPS/classes_objects/01 class.markdown

 - The `dataMember` is declared inside the `MyClass` class as a private member.
 - It's defined outside the class using the scope resolution operator `::`.
 You also need to specify the data type.
-- Remember to initialize static data members outside the class definition.
+- Remember that data member can only be initialized outside the class definition if it is static.

 This separation allows you to keep the class declaration clean while defining member functions and data members separately.